 The language about salaries concerned Wayne State’s Academic Senate president, Louis J. Romano.
 He doesn’t think the business school dean would be considered of similar standing to the highest-paid medical deans, but he’s not entirely comfortable with the idea of a donor dictating salary levels, either.

 “That bothers me a little because they’re setting salaries,” said Romano, a professor of chemistry.
-“It seems like they’re probably treading grounds I’d rather not see them tread.”
+“It seems like they’re probably treading groundssic plural? -sj***It's awkward, but it's what he said. -RS I’d rather not see them tread.”

 The agreement does not lock Wayne State into making Forsythe or any other business school dean its top-paid dean, said Susan E. Burns, President of the Wayne State University Foundation.
 Forsythe already makes more than several other deans.

 “The language is open to interpretation,” she said.
 “I think the intention is to keep the dean and key staff competitive.
 We always want to make sure we’re attracting and retaining the best talent, make it a first-class business school, highly ranked, highly regarded.”